thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 When it is, we optimize and replace that with a local binding.
 This transformation, however, might open up new opportunities for simplification, so we call simplify on our new `local` and break out of our loop.

-Why do we turn a function applied to its argument into a local?
-Couldn't we simply substitute the argument into the body directly?
-Of course, we could, but it's not a given that doing so would be beneficial.
-By creating a local for our argument and simplifying it, we accomplish two goals:

-* We remove the `Fun`, reducing allocations
-* We reuse all our logic for inlining locals
+We don't substitute our parameter into our body for the same reason we don't inline every variable in our program.
+Consideration has to be given to how often and where the variable occurs before deciding to inline.
+We already wrote the logic to do all that considering for locals, so we reuse that here.

-If our argument is only used once, simplification will pick that up and remove our local.
+If our argument is only used once, simplification will recognize that and remove our local.

 If `ir` isn't a `Fun`, we construct an `App` and continue.
-We didn't simplify our argument when we pushed it into the context, so we simplify our argument now.
+We didn't simplify our argument when we pushed it into our context, so we simplify our argument now.
 It's important we do this with an empty context.
-`simplify` will eventually call `rebuild` on our arg, and we want it to only rebuild context that's part of our argument, not our argument plus `ir`'s context.
+`simplify` will eventually call `rebuild` on our argument, and we want it to only rebuild context that's part of our argument, not our argument plus `ir`'s context.
 From there we construct an `App` to use as our new `ir`.
 Our next case, `TyApp`, is similar to `App`:

 ```rs